Who Is My Enemy?

 Deliberate hatred is contrary to charity.
 Hatred of the neighbor is a sin when one deliberately wishes him evil.
 Hatred of the neighbor is a grave sin when one deliberately desires him grave harm.Catechism of the Catholic Church 2303

-Instead of working for vengeance we must truly work for peace.
+Instead of working for vengeance, we must truly work for peace.
+That is why I must pray for my enemies.
 While it is appropriate to recognize and identify wrongs, it is not appropriate to desire to hurt the person who has wronged us.

 Anger is initially a natural emotion, a reaction to perceived injustice.
 If anger becomes hatred, however, and someone has ill-will toward his neighbor, this normal feeling becomes a serious offense against charity.
 All uncontrolled anger, especially thoughts of revenge, are detrimental to peace and destroy "the tranquility of order".Youcat - Youth Catechism of the Catholic Church 396